jsiman551/mars-rover-images-app/README.md

 Connects to the NASA API (NASA Open APIs)

 ### Main goals:
-- [ ] Obtains photos from the 'Mars Rover' endpoint.
+- [x] Obtains photos from the 'Mars Rover' endpoint.
-- [ ] Allows the user to see the photos of each rover (Curiosity, Opportunity and Spirit).
+- [x] Allows the user to see the photos of each rover (Curiosity, Opportunity and Spirit).
-- [ ] The photos list should be paginated showing a max of 25 photos per page (dynamic loading similar to facebook/instagram will be nice, but not required).
 - [ ] The photos list should be paginated showing a max of 25 photos per page (dynamic loading similar to facebook/instagram will be nice, but not required).
 - [ ] Allows the user to filter the rover photos by camera.
 - [ ] By default it shows the latest photos for current day.